noshiobec/Global-Superstore-Visualization-/README.md

 # Super Store Sales by Category Visualization
-This visualization displays the percentage of total global sales for a super store by category.
+This visualization displays the percentage of total global sales for a super store by category in a radial chart.
 It provides insights into the distribution of sales across different categories and helps identify the categories that contribute the most and the least to the store's overall sales.
 #### Dataset: http://www.tableau.com/sites/default/files/training/global_superstore.zip

 Usage